 As a home or business owner, you might have started to notice that the beautiful retaining wall you had installed on your property recently is already starting to tilt, sink, crack, or bulge.
 This is not normal and is a sign that your retaining wall is failing.
-This could be for one of many reasons, but to avoid future retaining wall mistakes, here are some things you should know about retaining walls and retaining wall failure.
+This could be for one of many reasons, but to avoid future retaining wall mistakes, here are some things you should know about retaining wall contractors and retaining wall failure.

 What Happens When a Retaining Wall Fails?